- Hogg, Shain & Scheck wins the International Finance Awards 2016

 An NPO that is incorporated in Canada has to file a T2 corporation income tax return.

-In addition, the organization may be required to file a T1044 “Non-Profit Organization (NPO) Information Return” if:
+In addition, the organization may be required to file a T1044 “Not-for-Profit Organization (NPO) Information Return” if:

 • It received or was entitled to receive taxable dividends, interest, rentals, or royalties totaling $10,000 or more